MY PHILOSOPHY

 Philosopher and Journalist

-Jiménez Deredia long understood that a well-grounded work of art is one that takes into account the symbolic vision of the past.
-For this reason, his sculptures explore the circle or sphere and their relationship to human forms.
+Jiménez Deredia has long understood that a truly grounded work of art must engage with the symbolic vision of the past.

 THE SPHERE AND THE CIRCLE